 Anytime anyone threatens the family members, their behavior is beyond the pale and deserves public shaming and the harshest of criminal penalties.
 I do not care if the perpetrator is a politician, a judge, the media, or a private citizen.
 Leave the families out of any business dealings!
 Hollywood, take note, I am sick to death of you threatening family members in movies, TV shows, or simply as private citizens/influencers.
 For too long, you have shirked your public responsibility, and families are OFF LIMITS!
 Learn this lesson well!

 On the topic of conduct reprehensible, the following VA-OIG report leaves me running out of adjectives to describe the behavior of this VA Employee.
 “Robert Sampson of Gulf Breeze, Florida, pleaded guilty to charges of video voyeurism and disorderly conduct.
 Sampson secretly recorded eight fellow VA employees using a hidden camera, disguised to look like a cell phone charger power adapter, that he placed in a restroom at the VA Joint Ambulatory Care Center in Pensacola on multiple occasions from August 2019 to June 2020.”
-May the judge through the book at him and his punishment be creative and sentence well earned!
+May the judge throw the book at him and his punishment be creative and sentence well earned!

 In another VA-OIG report, we have more leadership missing problems, where a fraud scheme existed for 11 years without discovery.
 “Erik Santos of Georgia was sentenced to over 11 years in federal prison for defrauding Tricare of approximately $12 million through a compounding pharmacy fraud scheme.
 In January 2021, Santos pleaded guilty to one count of conspiring to commit healthcare fraud and wire fraud.”
 While the US Attorney beats his chest and proclaims they will catch everyone involved in the fraud, how many managers and supervisors inside Federal Government employ will lose their jobs, pensions, and freedom over allowing this fraud to occur?
 What processes and procedures will be changed to protect against another fraud scheme?
 Who is personally accountable for contracting that permitted this scheme to bloom for more than a decade?

-The following VA-OIG report details how clowns and patients run the IT program for the VA and not professionals!
+The following VA-OIG report details how clowns and asylum patients run the IT program for the VA and not professionals!
 The VA was tasked explicitly by legislation to meet several IT deadlines on a program for family caregivers as part of the VA MISSION Act of 2018.
-Unfortunately, not only did the VA fail to get the IT program up and running on time, miss mandatory reporting deadlines, and deliver a software solution 2-years past due, but the “VA did not establish the appropriate security risk category and fully assessed the system’s privacy vulnerabilities.”
-Amazing, with all the IT problems the VA suffers from, with all the IS problems the VA suffers from, one would think that, where new technology was concerned, the VA would be practicing better security and the lessons learned previously.
+Unfortunately, not only did the VA fail to get the IT program up and running on time, missed mandatory reporting deadlines, and delivered a software solution 2-years past due, but the “VA did not establish the appropriate security risk category and fully assessed the system’s privacy vulnerabilities.”
+Amazing, with all the IT problems the VA suffers from, with all the IS problems the VA suffers from, one would think that, where new technology was concerned, the VA would be practicing better security and using the lessons learned previously.

 Would someone please tell me why private industries would be sued to the Nth degree criminally and civilly for these IT failures, but the government can evade accountability and responsibility; why?
 In a representative government, the citizens can, and should, hold the elected representatives and their minions accountable for failing to uphold basic security protocols.
 So how did the government vote themselves a “Get out of Jail Free” card?